eProsima/Fast-DDS-docs/docs/fastddscli/cli/cli.rst

 Examples
 ^^^^^^^^

-1. Launch a **default server** with id 0 (first on ``ROS_DISCOVERY_SERVER``) listening on all available interfaces on UDP port '11811'.
+1. Launch a **default server** listening on all available interfaces on UDP port '11811'.
     Only one server can use default values per machine.

     .. code-block:: bash

-        fastdds discovery -i 0
+        fastdds discovery

     Output: